BrokenSource/TurboPipe/Readme.md

     - Doesn't block Python code execution, allows to render next frame
     - Decouples the main thread from the I/O thread for performance

-✅ Don't worry, there's proper **safety** and **signaling** in place.
+✅ Don't worry, there's proper **safety** in place.
 TurboPipe will block Python if a memory address is already queued for writing, and guarantees order of writes per file-descriptor.
-Just call `.sync()` whenever you're done 😉
+Just call `.sync()` when done 😉

 <br>